Wine Grape Cheat Sheets: Sangiovese

 • Wood-derived: Cedar, Oak, Vanilla, Sweet Wood, Smoke, Toast, Tar

-• Earthy: Wet Leaves, Wet Dirt, Forest, Tobacco, Tea, “Dusty”, Herbal
+• Earthy: Wet Leaves, Wet Dirt, Forest, Tobacco, Tea, Dusty, Herbal

 Where The Best Sangiovese is Grown:

-• Italy, its native home, where it is the most widely-grown red grape variety.
+• Italy—its native home—where it is the most widely-grown red grape variety.

 • Beyond Tuscany, it is found throughout Italy and is a main grape in Umbria, Marche, Lombardy, Emilia-Romagna, and as far south as Campania and Sicily.

-• Sangiovese never really took off in California until the Super Tuscan movement of the 1980’s.
+• Italian immigrants brought Sangiovese to California.
+The earliest recorded Sangiovese vineyard in California is the Seghesio Family’s Chianti Station Vineyard, planted near Geyserville in 1910.
+However, Sangiovese never really took off in California until the Super Tuscan movement of the 1980’s.
 Since then, Sangiovese has been gaining popularity in the United States and is now grown in Napa, Sonoma, and The Sierra Foothills.

-• Flat Creek Estate in Marble Falls, Texas created a Sangiovese-Cabernet Sauvignon blend they call a “Super Texan” in 2005.
+• Flat Creek Estate in Marble Falls, Texas (once-upon-a-time in 2005) created a Sangiovese-Cabernet Sauvignon blend they called a Super Texan.
 The wine immediately commanded world wine attention when it won the coveted Double Gold Medal at the San Francisco International Wine Competition that year.
-The “Super Texan” style of wine seems a natural fit for Texas terrior and has now been duplicated by adventurous winemakers all over Texas.
+Sangiovese continues to thrive in Texas.

 • Oregon, Washington State, Virginia, and The Niagara Peninsula now have Sangiovese plantings, as do Australia, Argentina, Romania, Corsica, South Africa, and Chile.